Sam Wilson (Marvel Cinematic Universe): Stopping the Flag Smashers

 Wilson attempts to persuade Morgenthau to end the violence, but an impatient unstable Walker interrupts and she escapes.
 After she threatens Sarah, Wilson meets with Morgenthau, during which she asks him to join her movement.
 Walker and Hoskins intervene, leading to a fight in which Morgenthau accidentally kills Hoskins.
 Enraged by his friend's death and having taken the serum, Walker uses Captain America's shield to kill one of the Flag Smashers in front of a group of horrified bystanders, who film his actions.

 Following this, Wilson and Barnes demand the shield from Walker, starting a fight in which Walker destroys Wilson's wingsuit before Wilson and Barnes narrowly take the shield back.
-After passing on his wingsuit to Torres, Wilson revisits Bradley, but the latter states his belief that a black man cannot, and should not, be Captain America.
-Wilson returns home to Louisiana and helps fix the family boat, with assistance from several locals as well as Barnes, who delivers a new Captain America suit he acquired from the Wakandans to Wilson.
-While training with the shield, Wilson and Barnes agree to move on from their pasts and work together as friends.
+He and Barnes meet with Torres at a GRC refugee camp where Wilson realizes he needs to be Captain America and passes on his Falcon suit and mantle over to Torres.
+He then revisits Isaiah, but the latter states his belief that a black man cannot, and should not, be Captain America.
+Wilson returns home to Louisiana and helps fix the family boat, with assistance from several locals as well as Barnes, who delivers a new Captain America suit he acquired from the Wakandans.
+While training with the shield, Wilson and Barnes agree to work together as friends.

-Accepting his role as the new Captain America and after receiving a lead from Torres, Wilson flies to New York to save the GRC from the Flag Smashers with help from Barnes, Carter, and Walker.
-Wilson attempts to reason with Morgenthau, but Carter kills her when she points a gun at him.
+After receiving a lead from Torres, Wilson flies to New York City in his new Captain America suit to save the GRC from the Flag Smashers with help from Barnes, Carter, and Walker.
+Wilson attempts to reason with Morgenthau one more time but failed, so Carter kills her when she points a gun at him.
 After carrying out Morgenthau's body, Wilson convinces the GRC to postpone their impending vote to force the relocation of Blip-displaced individuals and make efforts to help them instead.
-He also convinces the government to create a statue honoring Bradley as part of the Smithsonian's Captain America exhibit.
+Wilson then visits the Bradley's again, having convinced the government to create a statue honoring Bradley as part of the Smithsonian's Captain America exhibit.
+He then takes them to see it.
 Afterward, Wilson returns home and joins his family, Barnes, and his community for a cookout.